0tii/html-to-pdf/readme.md

     timeout: 5000, //timeout for page loading in ms
     landscape: false,
     format: '', //letter | legal | tabloid | ledger | a0 | a1 | a2 | a3 | a4 | a5 | a6
-    repeatTableHeader: false, //repeat html table headers on each page
+    repeatTableHeader: true, //repeat html table headers on each page - note: headers only repeat when in <thead>
-    repeatTableFooter: false, //repeat html table footers on each page
+    repeatTableFooter: true, //repeat html table footers on each page - note: footers only repeat when in <tfoot>
     displayHeaderFooter: true,
     headerTemplate: '',
     footerTemplate: '',